atomix/atomix/README.md

 [Raft distributed consensus algorithm](https://raftconsensus.github.io/) to provide strong consistency guarantees for resource management, leader elections, and the log replication which underlies all of Copycat's resources.

-Raft is the simpler implementation of only a few known algorithms for achieving consensus in a distributed system (the other more common implementation is [Paxos](http://en.wikipedia.org/wiki/Paxos_%28computer_science%29).
+Raft is the simpler implementation of only a few provable algorithms for achieving consensus in a distributed system (the other more common implementation is [Paxos](http://en.wikipedia.org/wiki/Paxos_%28computer_science%29)).
 Designed for understandability, Raft uses a mixture of RPCs and timeouts to orchestrate leader election and replication of a distributed log.
-In terms of the [CAP theorem](http://en.wikipedia.org/wiki/CAP_theorem), Raft and by extension Copycat is a CP system, meaning in the face of a partition, Raft and Copycat give up availability in favor of consistency.
+In terms of the [CAP theorem](http://en.wikipedia.org/wiki/CAP_theorem), Raft - and by extension - Copycat is a CP system, meaning in the face of a partition, Raft and Copycat favor consistency over availability.
 This makes Raft a perfect fit for storing small amounts of mission critical state.

 ### Leader election